MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.61 Task Rewards

-Verification will be successful task points are awarded succesfully for completing tasks.
+Verification will be successful task points are awarded successfully for completing tasks.

 #### 4.2.61.1 Goal/XP Bar